sophieawilkinson/mathsmodels/source/_posts/Branchistochrone2.md

 tags:
 ---

+Please note: The cycloid model is still under construction and what follows describes how it will be on completion later in 2019.
+When done I’ll add a video of the model in action along with more photos

 <h2>Finding the fastest path from A to B</h2>

 I got the idea for this model from a maths course I was taking on the calculus of variations.
 This is a slightly obscure branch of calculus that deals with finding paths which give minimum or maximum values of an integral containing an unknown function (this is called a functional).